ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-header/index.md

 md-include:simple-header-react.md
 md-include:simple-header-vue.md

-## Example: Custom Floating Filter
+## Example: Custom Header Component

 The example below shows a header component in action.
 The following can be observed in the demo: